BlueJ now supports Git repositories as part of its teamwork features. This tutorial briefly explains how to use the new Git support on Bluej.

 Bitbucket is a web-based Git repository hosting service, similar to GitHub.
 One of its differences from GitHub is that you can create free private repositories limited to 5 users.

 You can find a tutorial on how to create a Git repository in Bitbucket here.
+Important: change the "Include a README?" setting to No to get an empty repository.

 GitLab is an application to code, test and deploy code.
 It provides Git repository and has integrated code reviews, issue tracking, etc. Differently from GitHub and Bitbucket, it can be installed in your local network.